knangia04/maker-taker-trading-strategies/report.md

   - Taker Demo Video

 - **[Asuthosh Anandaram]**:
-  -
   - Implementation and backtesting of Taker Strategy in Python using ipynb
   - Implementation and backtesting of Taker Strategy in Cpp for Strategy Studio
   - Final Report
   - Github ReadMe
-  - Documeting taker and maker strategies
+  - Documenting taker and maker strategies

 - **[Krish Nangia]**:
   - Maker Strategy Ideation